60-day money-back on any purchase

 HackMotion Training

-While wearing the HackMotion, collect data on where your wrist angles are and how they compare to the professionals.
+While wearing HackMotion, collect data on where your wrist angles are and how they compare to those of professionals.
 Use the data in the HackMotion app to practice and work on your wrist action.

 There are training challenges and drills you can use that are specific to the moves you are making with your wrists in your game.